St. Lawrence River: Sources

 The St. Lawrence River also passes through Lake Saint-Louis and Lake Saint-Pierre in Quebec.

 Tributaries

-The St. Lawrence River and the largest tributaries of the Great Lakes.
+The St. Lawrence River is the largest tributary of the Great Lakes.

 The St. Lawrence River tributaries are listed upstream from the mouth.
-The major tributaries of the inter-lake sections are also shown, as well as the major rivers that flow into the Great Lakes.
+The major tributaries of the interlake sections are also shown, as well as the major rivers that flow into the Great Lakes.
 Great Lakes tributaries are listed in alphabetical order.

-The list includes all tributaries with a drainage area of at least 1,000 square kilometres and an average flow of more than 10 cubic metres per second.
+The list includes all tributaries with a drainage area of at least 1,000 km^{2} and an average flow of more than 10 m^{3}/sec.